 Finally, employers should continue to monitor the Board’s and the AGC’s pronouncements on social media and related policies.
 In this regard, while the standards for determining whether such policies violate the NLRA remain less than clear, it seems likely that the Board will, at some point, issue a formal decision that will provide greater clarity on these matters.

 This article previously appeared in the September 2012 edition of New England In-House (NEIH).
-The Firm is also grateful to NEIH for its support in publishing this article.
+The Firm is grateful to NEIH for its support in publishing this article.